SergiiGlad/devops/linux/awk.md

 # AWK

-technically, AWK was created before both python and bash It is a great language
+technically, AWK was created before both python and bash.

+It is a great language.

 Awk is geared toward text processing and report generation, yet features many well-designed features that allow for serious programming.

 Examples:
 	#### gawk '{ sum += $1 }; END { print sum }' file